ROI

 €600,000

-How common are bad hires really?
+How common are mis-hires really?

 Studies show alarming numbers:

-• According to various CV-fraud studies, one in four resumes contains false or exaggerated information
+• According to various CV fraud studies, one in four résumés contains false or exaggerated information

-• The most common misrepresentations: employment gaps (46%), educational qualifications (44%), areas of responsibility (38%)
+• The most common deceptions: employment gaps (46%), education qualifications (44%), areas of responsibility (38%)

-Bad-hire costs in Switzerland, Austria, and the EU
+Mis-hire costs in Switzerland, Austria, and the EU

 Switzerland